McDermott-Group/LabRAD/LabRAD/Install/readme.txt

-WinPcap_4_1_3.exe (required by the DirectEthernet server) replace "C:\Python27\Lib\site-packages\labrad\types.py" with "types.py" from this folder replace "C:\Python27\Lib\site-packages\labrad\gpib.py" with "gpib.py" from this folder make sure tha "support.py" is present in "C:\Python27\Lib\site-packages\labrad\", if not, add it there from this folder
+WinPcap_4_1_3.exe (required by the DirectEthernet server) replace "C:\Python27\Lib\site-packages\labrad\types.py" with "types.py" from this folder replace "C:\Python27\Lib\site-packages\labrad\gpib.py" with "gpib.py" from this folder make sure that "support.py" is present in "C:\Python27\Lib\site-packages\labrad\", if not, add it there from this folder

 ===================================================================================================
 To update a package run "pip2.7 install --upgrade package_name" in the command line.